azocarone/curriculum/README.md

 _Descripción_

-## Tecnologías y metodologías empleadas
+## Tecnologías y "metodologías empleadas"

 - HTML
 - CSS